hsiaoko/Hyper/README.md

-# Hyper
-Hyper: A Hybrid CPU-GPU Parallel System for Entity Resolution

 # Overview

 Hyper is a CPU-GPU parallel System for Entity Resolution which is an implementation of the paper "Parallelizing Sequential Entity Resolution with a Multicore Machine".
 It implements an implicitly parallel programming model, where the programmer only need to provide a matching rule and three sequential algorithms (i.e. Embeding, Blocking, Match).
 Hyper is designed so that the programmer does not have to deal with low-level parallel CUDA programming constructs such as threads, locks, barriers, condition variables, etc.

 Hyper is released under the MIT license.